Spinning: Bending Over and Riding A Stationary Bike May Restrict Breathing Volume

-If you want to see the possible damage you can do by over doing it then check out health benefits of better breathing.
+If you want to see the possible damage you can do by overdoing it then check out the health benefits of better breathing.

 But if you want to increase your efficiency even though you will probably not lengthen your life you can improve power to the wheel of a bicycle by both improving pedaling efficiency and increasing muscle mass available to power the bicycle.

-I much prefer stationary recumbent bike along with o2e2.
+I much prefer stationary recumbent bikes along with O2E2.

 Or ride very upright, go at a medium pace, and do specific stretches and exercises to offset the damage from all that.
 Then you can have the best of BOTH worlds.
 Conditioning AND longevity.

 Recommended Optimal Breathing Program to offset the damage of gasping and breath-heaving.